Timeline of the History of Women in the WA Police Force

 |1976|| It is recognised that the growth of various public welfare agencies has made some traditional work of the Women Police Office redundant.

-5 April – School 1/76 is the first recruit school to graduate from the WA Police Academy that includes females, with 6 of 53 recruits being female.
+5 April – School 1/76 is the first recruit school to graduate from the WA Police Force Academy that includes females, with 6 of 53 recruits being female.

 Helen Ann Cruthers (now Ann Dawson) is awarded dux of her school, making her the first female to achieve such honour.